BiomedSciAI/fuse-med-ml/paper/paper.md

 Each *op* class's `__call__` function gets as an input a `sample_dict`, a dictionary that stores all the necessary information about a sample processed so far.
 Typically, an *op*'s constructor gets keys that specify what it should consider in `sample_dict` and where to store the output.
 Similarly, a minibatch is represented by a `batch_dict`.
 A special kind of *ops* are "Meta *ops*".
 They can be thought of as a form of wrapper *op* around a regular, lower level *op* or function, to help achieve a special behavior such as repeating that low level *op*, applying it with random values and more.
 "Meta *ops*" also help avoid writing boilerplate code.

-A data pipeline may consist of a `static_pipline` and a `dynamic_pipeline`.
+A data pipeline may consist of a `static_pipeline` and a `dynamic_pipeline`.
 The output of the `static_pipeline` can be cached to optimize running time and GPU utilization.
 The `dynamic_pipeline` is responsible for "online" processing that we don't want to cache, such as random augmentations.
 An instance of a *fuse* dataset class, which inherits from the PyTorch dataset class is then created from defined static and dynamic pipelines.
-The data package also includes generic utilities such as a PyTorch based sampler enabling batch class balancing and a tool for splitting data into folds acording to predefined criteria.
+The data package also includes generic utilities such as a PyTorch based sampler enabling batch class balancing and a tool for splitting data into folds according to predefined criteria.

 ![In this example a medical image loader is the *fuse* component reused in projects A and B. Different projects can have different formats for their data samples, but they can all use OpMedicalImageLoader by providing the appropriate key names when calling it.
 In Project B the same key name is used for the input and output, resulting in the loaded image data overriding the image paths in the updated sample.\label{fig:diagram}](figures/diagram.png){width=100%}